Thursday Afternoon

 9508 Great Hills Trail (78759)

-If you enjoy good intellectual discussion; if you enjoy essays as well as short stories, poems, and plays, then this course is for you.
+If you enjoy good intellectual discussion and essays as well as short stories, poems, and plays, then this course is for you.
 The Great Books Foundation, established in 1947, promotes lifelong education through the reading and discussion of outstanding literature.
 Its aim is to encourage all people to participate in a “Great Conversation” with the authors of significant works in the Western canon.
-Last term, our class had outstanding round-table discussions every week.
-In this fall’s 8-week course, we’ll discuss selections from the Foundation’s book titled Great Conversations 2, which is an anthology of classic and contemporary works.
-Our syllabus will consist of:
+This class gives you the opportunity to be in that conversation.
+Last term, we had outstanding round-table discussions every week.
+In this Spring’s 8-week course, we’ll discuss selections from the Foundation’s book titled Great Conversations 3, which is an anthology of classic and contemporary works.
+Our syllabus will consist of 3 essays, 4 short stories, and a play, one selection per week:

-This gives us 3 essays, 3 short stories, and a play.
-We’ll discuss one selection per week.
-The Great Conversations 2 book is available from The Great Books Foundation and from Amazon.
-Please call or text the moderator, Leonard (512-694-3669), with any questions.
+The Great Conversations 3 book is available from The Great Books Foundation and from Amazon.
+Please call or text the moderator (512-694-3669), with any questions.
 Limit 11.

 Leonard Hough, Moderator